In this tutorial, we show you how to get a PDF file to your iPhone Books app (formerly iBooks) for safekeeping and easy access.

 You can open any PDF file in Books and save it there by following a few simple steps.
 These instructions work for iPhone, iPad, and iPod touch.

 How to save PDF to iPhone or iPad

-First, open the file from somewhere in your iOS device.
-It can be sent to you through email, saved in your Dropbox folder, picked up from a Web browser, or anywhere that a PDF file can be saved.
+First, open the PDF file from somewhere on your iOS device.
+It can be sent to you through email, sent on WhatsApp or iMessage, saved in your Dropbox folder, picked up from a web browser, or anywhere that a PDF file can be saved.

 When the file is open, tap the share button and select Books or Copy to Books depending on the app you’re using.
 This will open the PDF directly in the Books app and save it here.
 You can then simply use the Books app to read the PDF.